 - It’s amazing what some autistic, aspergers, pervasive developmental disorder children are thinking or perceiving and often their thoughts or perceptions are distorted and can bring tremendous relief once they express their thoughts and feelings!

-- Often students with Autism also have ADHD symptoms and Anxiety.
+- Often students with Autism also have ADHD symptoms and they all have Anxiety.
 ADHD is often treated with stimulants that wake up the frontal lobe to help with focus.
 However, stimulants like Concerta, Vyvanse, Adderall, Ritalin, Daytrana, Focalin, make Anxiety symptoms worse and can lead to OCD symptoms.

 - Anxiety is technically and overstimulated brain so the stimulants over stimulate more and can cause intense irritability, rage, impulse control, and more while the stimulant is in the system and when it wears off.